-Let’s look at some real-world shipping scenarios derived from ShippingEasy customer data (with all identifying characteristics removed) to examine the kinds of shipping methods used for actual shipments, versus what method would make sense given the rate changes coming in 2019.
+Let’s look at some real-world shipping scenarios derived from ShippingEasy customer data (with all identifying characteristics removed) to examine the kinds of shipping methods used for actual shipments, versus what method would make sense given the rate changes the occurred for 2020.

 Clothing & Apparel is one of the business types that has a relatively easy time with shipping.
 Orders are usually light, non-fragile, and can be stuffed in poly mailers (as opposed to boxes) to save money on packaging.
 It’s not perfect, however, as clothing typically has a high return rate.

-Our second case is derived from a pair of small online apparel retailers that ship high volumes of primarily smaller packages (clothing articles).
-USPS was generally their most cost-effective option in 2018 and, despite price increases, will remain so in 2020.
+This case is derived from some small online apparel retailers that ship high volumes of primarily smaller packages (clothing articles).
+USPS was generally their most cost-effective option in 2019 and, despite price increases, will remain so in 2020.
 For the current 2023 USPS rates, visit our USPS 2023 Shipping Rate Changes: Flat Rate, Priority, First Class, w/Tables blog!